-The Board of Education will hold a work session at 6:30 p.m. on Wednesday, April 26, 2017 in the board room at the Education Service Center.
+A regular meeting of the Board of Education was held on Thursday, May 11, 2017 at 6:30 p.m. in the board room at the Education Service Center.
 The revised agenda and packet are available for download.

-The Board of Education held a regular meeting on Thursday, April 13, 2017 at 6:30 p.m. in the board room at the Education Service Center.
-The Fantastic 49 segment will begin at 6:00 p.m. prior to the start of the business meeting.
-The agenda and revised packet are available for download.
+The Board of Education held a special meeting on Wednesday, May 3, 2017 at 5:45 p.m. in the board room at the Education Service Center.
+The revised agenda and packet are available for download.